hydr0nium/howtogit.info/content/_index.md

 Now you should be good to go.
 If you need more information then you can follow [this link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 ### How do I use git? [🔗](https://howtogit.info/#how-do-i-use-git-link)
 To use git you first need to create a repo.
 All of the stuff that follows in this section are done in the repo with the terminal but you can also use the git interface of your editor or IDE.
-After creating the repo each change in it is tracked by git.
+After creating the repo each change you make in the files is tracked by git.
 You can see the changes with:
 ```bash
 git status
 ```